-At the end of a fixed-term exclusion, the pupil will attend a re-admission meeting with a parent/carer where we will seek to find a resolution to the incident and set targets for future conduct and a readmission contract will be signed before the return to lessons (See Appendix 9).
-Pupils should bring with them the work completed during the exclusion to this meeting.
+At the end of a temporary suspension, the pupil will attend a re-admission meeting with a parent/carer where we will seek to find a resolution to the incident and set targets for future conduct and a re-admission contract will be signed before the return to lessons (See Appendix 9).
+Pupils should bring with them the work completed during the suspension to this meeting.